What does “Valere” mean?

 70% of Wego’s searches happen online, and switching to a PWA which reduced the loading time from 12 seconds to 0.5 seconds has really hiked their customer satisfaction levels.

 Pinterest is an interesting story.
-This is one app that is there on almost every phone and one website where everyone lands up for ideas.
-But sadly, of all visitors, only 1% converted as registered users or sign-ups.
-The culprit?
-Slow website and load time issues with the app.
+This is one app that there in almost every phone and one website where everyone lands up for ideas.
+But sadly, of all visitors only 1 percent converted as registered user or sign-ups.
+Culprit – Slow website and load time issues with the app.

 With PWA, Pinterest now has 60% increased user engagement, with visitors spending 41% more time and 44% increased ad revenue.

-Make no mistake, PWAs are the future and the future is here already.
-An article published in Forbes mentioned that on average, every dollar invested in user experience could be 100 of those in return.
+Make no mistake, when we say PWA’s are the future and the future is here already.
+An article published in Forbes mentioned that on an average, every dollar invested in user experience could be a 100 of those in return.
 That’s an ROI of 9,900% right there.
 Make your UX investments smartly, you could be in the league of global businesses with one calculated choice.
 Building a Progressive web app is a great solution.
 It is optimized for performance with the results being reflected in enhanced customer experience, retention rates and conversions.